ansible-community/community-website/posts/archive/ansiblefest-2020-is-now-a-virtual-experience.md

 enable open ways of working in order to build business resilience and innovation.

-We will post additional information on the [AnsibleFest](https://www.ansible.com/ansiblefest) site as we have it.

 ### How do I register for  the AnsibleFest virtual experience?

 Information and details on registration will be announced within the